11 Jan Avocado Hummus (Whole 30 Recipe)

 First of all, why is Paleo Diet so popular lately?
 Second, is it good for you?
 And how can you eat like a caveman (Paleo)?

 You are allowed to consume meat, seafood, egg, vegetables, fruits, nuts, seeds, healthy fats, etc. while avoiding processed food such as legume, dairy, grains, artificial sweeteners (Read more about Paleo Diet Here).

 For example, I meal prep lots of whole foods: vegetables, sweet potatoes, quality meat on the weekend.
-So I can quickly assemble a buddha bowl like this one instead of eating out or getting hangry and reach out for junk snacks.
+So I can quickly assemble healthy and wholesome lunch or dinner instead of eating out or getting hangry and reach out for junk snacks.

-How to make Hummus Chickpea-Free?
+How to make Paleo Avocado Hummus

-In the spirit of whole 30 January, I found the perfect replacement for chickpeas in this paleo hummus recipe.
+In the spirit of the whole30 January, I found the perfect replacement for chickpeas in this paleo and vegan hummus recipe.
 Scroll down to check out the full ingredient list.

 If you are skeptical, trust me, it doesn’t taste like cauliflower at all.
 This is why steamed cauliflower is one of my staples when it comes to healthify-ing recipes.
 I use it in smoothies to sneak in extra veggies, and make cauliflower gnocchi like the one Trader Joe’s has.

 Don’t forget to pin it and share it with your family and friends!